 Customers expect to pay bills on their terms and resent additional fees for non-Direct Debit transactions.
-Customer choice fosters greater satisfaction and higher levels of Direct Debit uptake.
+Payment management systems that provide customer choice foster greater satisfaction and higher levels of Direct Debit uptake.

 Many of these customers will not even be aware they have missed payment until a collections letter, call or SMS is received - adding significant costs for the operator and frustration for the customer.
 Many more will see the addition of fees once they voluntarily elect to stop their Direct Debit as cause for discontent, which can further increase pressure on the Call Centre or worse, increase churn.

-Importantly however, TALKINGTECH can establish automated payment options with such cost effectiveness that additional customer fees are unnecessary.
+TALKINGTECH can deliver payment management systems that can establish automated payment options with such cost effectiveness that additional customer fees are unnecessary.
 By tracking which communication channels the customer uses, combined with customer opt in / opt out and preferences data, we can determine through Next Best Action methodology which contact channel yields the highest response rate on a per customer basis.
-This increases customer uptake of cost effective payment options and reduces payment delinquency.
+This increases customer uptake of cost effective payment options, reduces unwanted customer churn and reduces payment delinquency.

-Reducing the cost of chasing customer payments by relying solely on Direct Debit and imposing penalty fees for other payment methods, increases customer frustration and churn.
-A far more effective solution is to employ a coordinated strategy that utilises customer choice, efficiencies and advanced analytical tools.
+TALKINGTECH's automated payment solutions reduces the cost of chasing customer payments by relying solely on Direct Debit and imposing penalty fees for other payment methods, which increase customer frustration and churn.
+A far more effective solution is to employ a coordinated customer engagement strategy that utilises customer choice, efficiencies and advanced analytical tools.

 For companies with large numbers of contract customers, the most frequent and regular engagement with each customer is typically payment of their account.

 More customers leave an organisation because of dissatisfaction with the relationship than because of dissatisfaction with the product or service.
-Whenever a customer makes a payment, an evaluation occurs in their mind; challenging the level of satisfaction they are experiencing.
-If the payment process is not suited to the customer’s needs, this creates a churn risk.
+Whenever a customer makes a payment, an evaluation occurs in their mind; challenging the level of customer satisfaction they are experiencing.
+If the payment process is not suited to the customer’s needs, this creates risk of unwanted customer churn.

 Ensuring customers pay for the services they receive is fundamental to the ongoing viability of any business.
-But at such a regular point of the customer relationship life-cycle, Payments should also be seen as an opportunity to engage with the customer in a mutually productive and unobtrusive way.
+But at such a regular point of the customer relationship life-cycle, Payments are a key customer engagement point and should also be seen as an opportunity to communicate with the customer in a mutually productive and unobtrusive way.

 In the simplest of terms, treating customers with respect and offering the options and ease of engagement that makes bill paying as painless as possible, results in a greater level of prompt payments.
 However there are other latent, but very significant, opportunities within the Payment engagement process.